Red-Teapot/KPACUBO/README.md

       then `ITCH_NAME` should be `example-game`.

 To build and upload your game, run `cargo make publish`.
-This will build the ZIP archives and upload them to Itch.io via Butler.
+This will build the game for both Web and Windows and upload it to Itch.io via Butler.
 Don't forget to make the game project first in the dashboard.

+If you want to upload only the Web or Windows version, use `cargo make publish-web` or `cargo make publish-windows` correspondingly.

 ### Code